-Marlys Eddy is an associate professor and program director of Landscape Design and Sustainable Horticulture.
+Marlys Eddy is an associate professor and program director of Landscape Contracting.
 She is a plant and soil scientist with a focus on sustainable agriculture and viticulture.
 Her teaching is focused on plant biology courses including Botany, Greenhouse Management, and Introduction to Horticulture.
 Marlys also works on native plant conservation for the Green Mountain and Finger Lakes National Forest of the US Forest Service.
-Marlys has traveled to the Findhorn Ecovillage in Scotland to study sustainable agriculture and to participate in the day to day life of the intentional community.
+Marlys has traveled to the Findhorn Ecovillage in Scotland to study sustainable agriculture and to participate in the day-to-day life of the intentional community.
 Prior to her appointment at Vermont Tech, Marlys worked as a soil testing and fertility consultant for grazers and vineyards, an agricultural research assistant with the University of Vermont Apple Team, and an environmental educator with the Vermont Institute of Natural Science.
 Marlys is from Belmont, Vermont, and enjoys cross-country skiing with her dog.

 Ralph Esposito has over thirty years semiconductor experience with IBM involved in both the technical and business aspects of the company.
 He worked on numerous projects encompassing process and chip design, product qualification, product introduction into manufacturing and the competitive aspects of the business.
 His activities included extensive project leadership and people management utilizing skills such as planning, coordinating, communicating, training and negotiating.